scorelab/GSoC/GSoC-2017/Kaveesha_Baddage-Bassa_Dockerize_And_Modify_Features.md

 ### What left

-Change the system routing which will support to run sytem on docker containers
+Change the system routing which will support to run the system on docker containers
 - Implemented two Dockerfiles to run frontend services and backend services inside two containers and implemented docker-compose file to connect those containers.
 Have to change system routing which will support to communicate between two containers and run the system inside those containers.